Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

 Introduction

-This article explains the difference in purpose between Twilio SendGrid's Email Activity Feed (hereafter "Activity feed") and Email Logs.
-Additionally, it demonstrates how to operate both features and check CSV and JSON outputs.
+In this article, I will explain the differences in use cases between Twilio SendGrid's Email Activity Feed (hereafter "Activity feed") and Email Logs.
+Additionally, I will demonstrate how to use both features and confirm the CSV and JSON outputs.

 What is Twilio SendGrid?

-Twilio SendGrid is a service that provides email sending as an API.
-You can send emails via HTTP requests from your application and track delivery status.
+Twilio SendGrid is a service that provides email sending capability as an API.
+You can send emails via HTTP requests from your applications and track delivery status.

 Target Audience